Research and Clinical Studies

 Doctors and scientists in Orthopedics and Sports Medicine work to develop safer, more effective treatments for conditions that affect children’s bones, muscles and joints.
 From refining surgical techniques to testing new drugs, we lead efforts to improve care so every child can live their life to the fullest.
 Our growing research program is discovering better ways to diagnose children’s musculoskeletal conditions.

-Your child’s team will talk with you about registries and clinical trials available through Seattle Children’s that might benefit your child.
+Your child’s team will talk with you about and available through Seattle Children’s that might benefit your child.
 We may ask you to fill out questionnaires about your child’s function and quality of life.
 Your answers help us improve care for your child and others who have a similar condition.

 Here are some of the many projects in our research program, funded in part by the Lynn Taylor Staheli Endowed Chair in Pediatric Orthopedics.
 See detailed information about open research studies.